 - The original grain spirit, whiskey, appears to have first been distilled in Ireland.
 Its specific origins are unknown.2 But there is evidence that by the 16th century it was widely consumed in some parts of Scotland.3

-Liquor in the 16th Century by Date
+Liquor in the 16th Century

 The Guild of Surgeon Barbers in Edinburgh was granted a charter to sell whisky.
 That reflected its medicinal use.